FACT-Finder-Web-Components/shopware6-plugin/README.md

   Recommendation

 ## Category Pages

-**Note:**
-This feature is experimental, and it is highly possible that it will be significantly modified in a near future.

 Plugin offers a way to use FACT-Finder® Web Components on category pages using page builder Shopping Experiences.
 There is two CMS blocks offered: